Remi-Ferrari/Row-Col-Game/Documents/ARCHITECURE_GUIDE.md

 ### 4.4 strategies.py — Artificial Intelligence System

 **Purpose:**
-Provides a registry of AI behaviors that can compete autonomously or against humans.
+Provides a registry of computer strategies or behaviors that can compete autonomously or against humans.
 Each strategy is a self-contained function that receives a `BoardManager` instance and the last move position, then returns an optimal next move.

 **Built-in Strategies**
 | Name | Description |